orbinson/aem-dictionary-translator/README.md

 # AEM Dictionary Translator

-AEM TouchUI tool to translate labels for i18n internationalisation in AEM as a Cloud Service.
+AEM TouchUI tool to translate dictionaries for i18n internationalisation in AEM as a Cloud Service.
 The AEM Dictionary Translator is a replacement for the ClassicUI [translator](http://localhost:4502/libs/cq/i18n/translator.html) which is not available on AEMaaCS.